 Desmond Tutu is the moral compass of South Africa.

-Desmond Tutu, the moral compass of his beloved “Rainbow Nation,” died on Sunday at the age of 90.
+Desmond Tutu, the moral compass of his beloved “Rainbow Nation,” died on Boxing Day at the age of 90.
 He was never hesitant to speak truth to power, regardless of its creed or color.

 He won the Nobel Peace Prize in 1984 for his efforts to end white minority rule in his nation.